 Bella DePaulo (Ph.D., Harvard, 1979) is a social psychologist and the author of Singled Out: How Singles are Stereotyped, Stigmatized, and Ignored, and Still Live Happily Ever After (St. Martin's Press) and How We Live Now: Redefining Home and Family in the 21st Century (Atria), and other books.
 Atlantic magazine described Dr. DePaulo as “America’s foremost thinker and writer on the single experience.”
+Her TEDx talk is "What no one ever told you about people who aroe single."
 In Singled Out and in her other work on people who are single, DePaulo has drawn from social science data to challenge the stereotypes of people who are single.
 DePaulo has also offered seminars and workshops on the science of singlehood.
 She is the recipient of a number of honors and awards, such as the James McKeen Cattell Award and the Research Scientist Development Award.
 DePaulo has published more than 100 scientific papers and has served in various leadership positions in professional organizations.
 She has written op-ed essays for publications such as the New York Times, the Chronicle of Higher Education, Newsday, and the San Francisco Chronicle, and she is also a contributor to the Huffington Post.
 Bella DePaulo has discussed the place of singles in society on radio and television, including NPR and CNN, and her work has been described in newspapers (such as the New York Times and the Washington Post) and magazines (such as Time, Business Week, and Psychology Today).
-She is a Project Scientist at the University of California, Santa Barbara.
+She is an Academic Affiliate in Psychological and Brain Sciences at the University of California, Santa Barbara.
 Visit her website at BellaDePaulo.com.